Table of Contents

 Release stress with this fun and invigorating breathing technique.
 Take a deep breath and open your eyes wide.
 Then open your mouth and stick out your tongue while blowing all the air out of your mouth, making a “haaaa” sound.
 You can even contract the muscles around your neck as you exhale to really feel like a lion!

 Fire breath involves a gentle inhalation and a strong exhalation.
 This exercise helps relieve stress, improve concentration and increase attention.
+Its a good exercise to get relief from the stress.
 Sit cross-legged on the floor with your back straight.
 Breathe in through your nose to the count of five and place your hand on your belly to feel it rise.
 After you finish inhaling, exhale forcefully through your nose and engage your abdominal muscles.
 Make sure your inhalation and exhalation are the same length, even if they are done with different amounts of force.
-Repeat this 10 times quickly.
+Repeat the samea process minimum 10 times daily.